• Menu

 9. Snap

-This is a game of focus, paying attention.
-Unlike many card games, that want you to get rid of your cards, the goal is to be the first to take all the cards from the other players.
+This is a game of focus.
+Unlike many card games that want you to get rid of your cards, the goal in Snap is to be the first to take all the cards from the other players.
 Each player takes turns turning a card over.
-Once a player notices that someone else in the group has turned over a card of the same value, they yell "snap" and as a reward, they get to collect all of the face-up cards from the group.
+If you notice that someone else has turned over a card of the same value as yours, yell “Snap!”
+As a reward, you’ll then get to collect all of the face-up cards from the group.

 Learn More: Grandma Ideas